nnaaff/Django-News-App/README.md

 # Django-News-App

-A simple news app in Django that displays the latest news headlines and articles from the US using News API
+A basic news app in Django that displays the latest news headlines and articles from the US using News API and Bootstrap.